-The SD Multisample algorithm is an 8 voice polyphonic sample playback instrument, playing WAV files from the MicroSD card.
-It can have up to 3 input CV/gate pairs, or can be played via MIDI.
+The SD Multisample algorithm is an eight voice polyphonic, three part multitimbral, sample playback instrument, playing WAV files from the MicroSD card.
+It can have up to 3 input CV/gate pairs, or can be played via MIDI or I2C.
 It supports both velocity switches and round robins per sample.

-There is also a chord and arpeggio generator, based on that in the Expert Sleepers General CV^{20} module.
+There is also a chord and arpeggio generator, based on that in the Expert Sleepers General CV module.